-This tradition dates back to Britain when a 3 year old boy named Sam Hain decided that he hated eating his vegetables, in particular turnips, and took his revenge by removing the insides and carving them with angry faces.
-The vegetables were ruined so his mother gave them to the pigs and she allowed him to have his meat and potatoes in peace.
+This tradition dates back to Britain when a 3 year old boy named Sam Hain decided that he hated eating his vegetables, in particular pumpkins, and took his revenge by removing the insides and carving them with angry faces.
 This became a ritual each Autumn when other children in his village heard of his shenanigans, Autumn being the best time for root vegetables and the best time to refuse them.
-Sam did try defacing a sprout it is told but he didn’t get far.
+Sam did try defacing a sprout it is told but it all fell apart.

 This ritual is linked to a very sad occasion when Hal turned 10.
 He decided that in addition to hating vegetables he also hated people.
-Hal poisoned the people in his village with his handmade candy and he then took his mother’s carving knife and carved human faces on all the pumpkins.
-He then carved pumpkin shapes on the dead villagers’ faces.
+Hal poisoned the people in his village with his handmade candy and he then took his mother’s carving knife and carved pumpkin shapes on the dead villagers’ faces.
 When the remaining villagers found out who was behind these mass murders they hunted him down.
-He was able to escape by dressing in his late mother’s outfit of a long black dress and pointy hat.
-There is a legend started by a storytelling carpenter that he is still around today, his mum’s old clothes having been replaced over the years by a workman’s overall and an inside-out mask of William Shatner.
+He was able to escape by dressing in his late mother’s singed black dress and pointy hat.
+There is a legend started by a storytelling carpenter that he is still around today, his mum’s old clothes have since been replaced by a workman’s overall and a vandalised mask of William Shatner.

-So the next time you feel the need to put on a costume, eat candy or carve a pumpkin, remember the completely insane Hal Owen to whom you owe all of this annual madness.
+So the next time you feel the need to put on a costume, eat candy or carve a pumpkin, remember the completely insane Hal Owen and his forebear Sam Hain to whom you owe all of this annual madness.